johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

   - `auto_fail`: Boolean
     - `true` if the roll auto-fails regardless of die result
   - `critical_threshold_modifier`: AddValue, MultiplyValue, or SetValue
     - Math operator function to add to, multiply, or set the minimum value that the die roll needs to be for the roll to be considered a critical success.
-Defaults to leaving it untouched at 20.
+Defaults to undefined, leaving it untouched at 20.

 #### RollModifier Examples